-Mr. Nordhagen, our chairman and chief executive officer, and Ms. Fischer, our president, chief financial officer, treasurer and secretary, generally attend CNCG Committee meetings, provide information as to the individual performance of the Named Executive Officers and other key employees, and Mr. Nordhagen makes annual recommendations to our CNCG Committee of appropriate compensation levels for Ms. Fischer, Mr. Treadwell and Mr. Togashi, as well as for other key employees.
-Nonetheless, all components of our Named Executive Officers' compensation are approved by our CNCG Committee in its sole discretion and Mr. Nordhagen is not present during our CNCG Committee's determination with respect to his own compensation.
+Mr. Nordhagen, our executive chairman, and Ms. Fischer, our president and chief executive officer, generally attend CNCG Committee meetings and provide information as to the individual performance of the Named Executive Officers and other key employees.
+Prior to January 1, 2020, Mr. Nordhagen, as our chief executive officer, made annual recommendations to our CNCG Committee of appropriate compensation levels for our other Named Executive Officers, as well as for other key employees.
+After January 1, 2020, Ms. Fischer makes the annual recommendations to our CNCG Committee with respect to our other Named Executive Officers (including Mr. Nordhagen) and other key employees.
+Nonetheless, all components of our Named Executive Officers' compensation are approved by our CNCG Committee in its sole discretion and our chief executive officer is not present during our CNCG Committee's determination with respect to his or her own compensation.